parker-d/testDeck/README.md

 testDeck
 ========
+edit
 This is a test deck for publishing a slidify document.

 Fork this repo.